Appointment Committee

 Member

-Brandon is a qualified actuary and holds a M.Sc. in Finance and Economics from the London School of Economics as well as a B.Sc. in Actuarial Science/Maths of Finance from WITS university.
-Brandon was also chair of the Institute & Faculty of Actuaries’ (IFoA) Finance & Investment Board from 2014-2016 after joining that Board in 2009.
-He is an active volunteer for the IFoA, regularly chairing working parties covering areas including product and investment governance.
+Brandon holds a M.Sc. in Finance and Economics from the London School of Economics as well as a B.Sc. in Actuarial Science/Maths of Finance from WITS university.
+He is also an active volunteer for the Institute & Faculty of actuaries, having previous chaired the Finance & Investment Board and regularly chairing working parties covering areas including product regulation and investment governance including Net Zero investing and AI Ethics, governance and risk management.

 Brandon has also been a Trustee and Non-Executive Director of a charity which helps unemployed people build confidence and skills to find work and of a hospital school for young people with severe eating disorders.